beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 some replacement template based on the file extension, allowing one to open the file with the desired binary automatically.
 The feature in question is called "suffix aliases".

-The best way to go about this is to create a function which is invoked when the entered command cannot be resolved.
+The best way to go about this is to create a function invoked when the entered command cannot be resolved.
 That's what the special `fish_command_not_found` function does.
-Here, I chose to view text files with [`bat`](https://github.com/sharkdp/bat) and open other files with different editors (those are just examples, in practice one might want to add more extensions and programs).
+Here, I chose to view text files with [`bat`](https://github.com/sharkdp/bat) and open other files with different editors (those are just examples; in practice, you might want to add more extensions and programs).

 ```fish
 function fish_command_not_found